denten-books/plain-text/supporting-docs/book-proposal/proposal.md

 International Telecommunication Union (and later international bodies governing the exchange of information across state borders) display unease with encrypted, non-human-readable formats of information exchange.
-A theoretical treatment of technological skepticism from Heidegger, to Mumford, Kittler, and Golumbia concludes with a discussion about the subject's role in actively shaping the material conditions of media being.
+A theoretical treatment of technological skepticism from Marx, Heidegger, Mumford, Kittler, and Golumbia concludes with a discussion about the subject's role in actively shaping material conditions of media being.
 As documents reflecting externalized states of consciousness become increasingly more transparent, they are susceptible to increased surveillance and control.
 Plain text allows political subjects to decouple externalized mental states from mechanisms of